mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 The following standards and assumptions are used in the text of this adventure.
 The referee may alter them as necessary to correspond to a local situation.

+### Dates

-Dates: All dates herein correspond to the Imperial calendar.
+All dates herein correspond to the Imperial calendar.
 The date for this situation is sometime in 1105; that is, sometime in the 1105th year following the founding of the lmperium.
 The referee should indicate the exact date based on the local situation.
 Once the adventure starts, time should flow normally.

+### Place

-Place: This adventure takes place in the Regina subsector within the Spinward Marches of the lmperium, in space near a small gas giant in a stellar system with only one significant inhabited planet- Keng (0805-E2718CA-3).
+This adventure takes place in the [[Regina subsector]] within the [[Spinward Marches]] of the [[lmperium]], in space near a small gas giant in a stellar system with only one significant inhabited planet- [[Keng]] (0805-E2718CA-3).
 The Keng system has two gas giants, a large one much closer to the primary, and the small one very far out.
 As a result, starship traffic to the small gas giant is minimal, and there is little chance that anyone would normally be anywhere near it.
-Keng, of interest only because it is the nearest habitable world, is a small world with a high population and a charsimatic oligarchic government.
+Keng, of interest only because it is the nearest habitable world, is a small world with a high population and a charismatic oligarchic government.

 ## Using This Adventure